monome/docs/docs/norns/index.md

 -- llllllll.co/t/22222
 ```

 That last line is a link back to the thread number.
-There's a chicken-egg situation with starting a thread and uploading the project, so you may want to edit and upload your project just after creating a thread).
+There's a chicken-egg situation with starting a thread and uploading the project, so you may want to edit and upload your project just after creating a thread.

 Alternatively you can host your project as a github repository by simply cloning your project into the `dust/code/` folder.
 We're working on infrastructure to integrate more closely with `git`, but in the meantime we suggest using `ssh` to manage this.
 In the project thread you can then link to a master download or most recent release.